esx-framework/esx_core/README.md

 # Legal
 ### License
-The project is licensed under GPLv3, see the [license](LICENSE.TXT) for more information.
+The project is licensed under GPLv3, read the [license](LICENSE.txt) for more information.